DataDog/documentation/content/en/containers/cluster_agent/admission_controller.md

 #### Order of priority
-The Datadog admission controller does not inject the environment variables `DD_VERSION`, `DD_ENV`, and `DD_SERVICE` if they already exist.
+The Datadog Admission Controller does not inject the environment variables `DD_VERSION`, `DD_ENV`, or `DD_SERVICE` if they already exist.

-When these environment variables are not set, the admission controller uses standard tags value in the following order (highest first):
+When these environment variables are not set, the Admission Controller uses standard tags value in the following order (highest first):

 - Labels on the pod
 - Labels on the `ownerReference` (ReplicaSets, DaemonSets, Deployments...)